Click below to find answers to frequently asked questions about Thinkery Camps.

 Extended Care allows you to drop off your child as early as 8 am (one hour before camp begins) and pick them up by 5:30 pm (90 minutes after camp ends).

-Extended Care includes creative and fun activities led and supervised by Thinkery Camp staff.
+Extended Care includes creative and fun activities led and supervised by Thinkery staff.
 Campers are invited to follow their interests and choose activities they would like to explore each day.
 Each week, Extended Care will look slightly different and be driven by the interests of the campers.

 How do I sign up for Extended Care?